- Get Involved

 Sam Johnson, a Republican from Texas and a member of the House since 1991, is a decorated war hero who flew fighter jets in the Korean and Vietnam wars and endured nearly seven years as a Prisoner of War in Hanoi, including 42 months in solitary confinement.
 Following his 29-year career in the U.S. Air Force, he established a home-building business in Texas and served in the Texas State legislature.
 Representative Johnson is currently a member of the House Committee on Ways and Means where he chairs the Social Security Subcommittee and serves on the Joint Committee on Taxation.
 In 2009, he was recognized by his peers as the “most admired” Republican member of the U.S. House of Representatives, and was awarded the National Patriot Award, the Congressional Medal of Honor Society’s highest civilian accolade, for his work on behalf of American troops, veterans, and freedom.
 In 2011, he accepted the Living Legends of Aviation’s “Freedom of Flight” award.
 Representative Johnson represents the Board of Regents on the Advisory Board of the National Air and Space Museum.

-Barbara Barrett of Paradise Valley, Arizona, is CEO of Triple Creek Guest Ranch in Montana and serves on the boards of RAND, Sally Ride Science, and Aerospace corporations; the Horatio Alger Association; and the Lasker and Space foundations.
+Barbara M. Barrett of Paradise Valley, Arizona, is the owner of Triple Creek Guest Ranch in Montana and serves on the boards of RAND, Sally Ride Science, and Aerospace corporations; the Horatio Alger Association; and the Lasker and Space foundations.
 Previously, she was Interim President of Thunderbird School of Global Management, U.S. Ambassador to Finland, Senior Advisor to the U.S. Mission to the United Nations, CEO of the American Management Association, a teaching fellow at Harvard's Kennedy School, a partner in a large Phoenix law firm, and a member of the boards of Raytheon, Exponent, Piper Aircraft, Mayo Clinic, Hershey School and Trust, and Harvard's Institute of Politics.
 During the Reagan Administration, she served as the Deputy Administrator of the Federal Aviation Administration and Vice Chairman of the Civil Aeronautics Board.
 She was President of the International Women's Forum, Chairman of the Secretary of Commerce's Export Conference, and Chairman of the U.S. Advisory Commission on Public Diplomacy.
 Ambassador Barrett participates with the Global Leadership Foundation, Club of Madrid, World Economic Forum, and Council on Foreign Relations.
 She is an instrument-rated pilot and certified astronaut.

-Steve M. Case, a resident of McLean, Virginia, is an entrepreneur, innovator, and philanthropist who invests in diverse for-profit and nonprofit enterprises.
+Steve Case, a resident of McLean, Virginia, is an entrepreneur, innovator, and philanthropist who invests in diverse for-profit and nonprofit enterprises.
 In April 2005, he launched Revolution, a company that seeks to drive transformative change by partnering with entrepreneurs to build businesses that give people more choice, control, and convenience in important areas of their lives.
 Prior to starting Revolution, Mr. Case was the Co-Founder, Chairman, and CEO of America Online, Inc. (AOL) and, later, the Chairman of AOL Time Warner.
 As Co-Founder of AOL, he played an integral role in building the world's largest Internet company and helped transform how people communicate, learn, and conduct business.
 Mr. Case is the Co-Founder and Chair of the Case Foundation, which seeks to democratize philanthropy, encourage civic engagement, and promote innovative technologies that facilitate both.
 As members of the Giving Pledge, an effort started by Bill Gates and Warren Buffett, Mr. Case and his wife, Jean Case, have publicly affirmed their commitment to give away the majority of their wealth to charitable causes.
 In addition, Mr. Case chairs the Startup America Partnership, co-chairs the National Advisory Council on Innovation and Entrepreneurship, and serves on President Obama's Council on Jobs and Competiveness.
 He is Chairman of Accelerate Brain Cancer Cure, a founding organizer of Business Strengthening America, and has served as Vice Chair of the Committee to Encourage Corporate Philanthropy.

 France A. Córdova, a resident of Sante Fe, New Mexico, is the former President of Purdue University, an internationally recognized astrophysicist, and a national leader in postsecondary education.
 Prior to joining Purdue in 2007, she served in the University of California system for 20 years, including positions as Professor of Physics and Vice Chancellor for Research at UC Santa Barbara and Distinguished Professor of Physics and Astronomy and Chancellor for UC Riverside.
 Dr. Córdova was Chief Scientist at NASA from 1993 to 1996, and received NASA's highest honor, the Distinguished Service Medal.
 She has published more than 150 scientific papers.
 Dr. Córdova is a National Associate of the National Academies and is serving a six-year term as a presidential appointee to the National Science Board.
 She is also a board member of the Mayo Clinic, Edison International, and Science Applications International Corporation.
 She chairs the Center for Advancement of Science in Space and is a new member of the evaluation committee for the National Medal of Science and Technology and the Government Industry Research Roundtable.
 Dr. Córdova is a fellow of the American Academy of Arts and Sciences, the American Association for the Advancement of Science, and the Association of Women in Science, and is a Kilby Laureate.